javierchavez/blog/README.md

 This is a very simple blog example.

 #Models
-Simply two.

-*  Post has a title, body
+*  Post - has a title, body
-*  Comment has a post id, body
+*  Comment -  has a post id, body

 #Views
 *  ```/posts``` list of all posts